 37. Knotted Bun Hairstyle for Women

 An intricate hairstyle, with an interesting design, doesn’t require more than a pair of skilled hands and some styling products to create three small knots out of your mane.
 Just pull all the hair backward and tease the crown a little to give extra volume on the vertical.

-Of all women haircuts and hairstyles, milkmaid braids are one of the most popular types of braids out there.
+Of all women’s haircuts and hairstyles, milkmaid braids are one of the most popular types of braids out there.
 A combination between classic milkmaid braids and crown braids, these messy milkmaid braids are very elegant and sophisticated, unlike the traditional ones.
-For more braiding ideas, check 50+ Braided Hairstyles for Long Hair!
+For more braiding ideas, check out our Braided Hairstyles for Long Hair!

 40. Half Up Half Down Braided Hairstyle

 Either twisted or braided, any hair extensions applied on hair to create dreadlocks are called Faux Locks.
-In this case the front locks were added hair cuffs and beads as decoration.
+In this case, the front locks were added to hair cuffs and beads as decoration.

 43. Jumbo Braids Hairstyle

 Slightly thicker than usual box braids that became very popular in the 90’s era, especially among women of color, these Jumbo braids will add length and shape to your locks for a lasting while.